Taiwan's pro-independence party faces key elections amid China pressure

 Tsai has repeatedly emphasized maintaining the status quo with China, but Beijing has become angry at recent U.S. overtures toward Taiwan, which include encouraging senior U.S. officials to visit the island.
 Washington has no formal ties with Taiwan but is its main source of arms.

-Reporting By Yimou Lee and Jess Macy Yu; Editing by Michael Perry
+Reporting By Yimou Lee and Jess Macy Yu; Additional reporting by Ben Blanchard; Editing by Michael Perry